Lone Mountain Cemetery: Notable burials

 Charles Cora (c.
 1810–1852) was an Italian-born gambler, who had met Belle Cora (c.
 1827–1862), a 19th-century prostitute in New Orleans.
-They moved to San Francisco together for work; and eventually (due to circumstances around a murder) Charles Cora was hung in 1852 by the San Francisco Committee of Vigilance.
+They moved to San Francisco together for work; and eventually (due to circumstances around a murder) Charles Cora was hanged in 1852 by the San Francisco Committee of Vigilance.
 Right before the hanging, he married Bella Cora, and when he died she buried him at the Mission Dolores Cemetery.
 She was told that she couldn't be buried next to her husband at Mission Dolores, so she disinterred Charles Cora and buried him at Calvary Cemetery; and when she died, she was buried next to him in Calvary.
 In 1916, the San Francisco Bulletin newspaper published a serial about the Coras by Pauline Jacobson.
 As a result of the news coverage, Bella Cora and Charles Cora were disinterred from Calvary Cemetery and reburied beneath a common headstone at the Mission Dolores Cemetery.

 Notable graves in Calvary included politicians, James A. McDougall; Eugene Casserly; and Delos R. Ashley.